Kazmirchuk/nats-tcl/CoreAPI.md

 If no callback is given, the request is synchronous and blocks in a (coroutine-aware) `vwait` and then returns a reply.
 If `-max_msgs` is used, the returned value is a list of message dicts (note: if the timeout has fired, this list contains only the messages received so far).
 If no response arrives within `timeout`, it raises the error `ErrTimeout`.
 When using NATS server version 2.2+, `ErrNoResponders` is raised if nobody is subscribed to `subject`.

-If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the callback will be invoked from the event loop.
+If a callback is given, the call returns immediately.
+Return value is a unique request ID that can be used to cancel the request.
+When a reply is received or a timeout fires, the callback will be invoked from the event loop.
 It must have the following signature:<br/>
 **asyncRequestCallback** *timedOut message*<br/>
 `timedOut` is a boolean equal to 1, if the request timed out or no responders are available.<br/>
 `response` is the received message.
 If `-max_msgs`>1, the callback is invoked for each message.
 If the timeout fires before `-max_msgs` are received, the callback is invoked one last time with `timedOut`=1.

 ### objectName request_msg *msg* ?-timeout *ms* -callback *cmdPrefix* -dictmsg *dictmsg*?
 Sends a request with a message created using [nats::msg](#natsmsg).
 The rest of arguments work the same as in `request`.

+### objectName cancel_request *reqID*
+Cancels the asynchronous request with the given `reqID`.

 ### objectName ping ?-timeout *ms*?
 Triggers a ping-pong exchange with the NATS server, enters (coroutine-aware) `vwait` and returns true upon success.
 If the server does not reply within the specified timeout (ms), it raises `ErrTimeout`.
 Default timeout is 10s.
 You can use this method to check if the server is alive or ensure all prior calls to `publish` and `subscribe` are flushed to NATS.
 Note that in other NATS clients this function is usually called "flush".